Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Model and Mechanism Design

 \subsection{Quantitative Illustration}

 We illustrate the model's predictions using the IBM AML synthetic benchmark \parencite{altman2023realistic}, which contains over 1.4 million transactions across seven markets (United States, Germany, France, Italy, Spain, China, Rest of World) over 10 days, with illicit transactions representing less than 1\% of volume.\footnote{Dataset available at \url{https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml}.
-Full dataset statistics, architecture details, parameter calibration, welfare simulations across regulatory regimes, per-market heterogeneity, and comparison to prior AML detection methods are in Appendix~\ref{sec:appendix_empirical}.
-The federated GNN architecture and complete simulation pipeline that produce the empirical results reported below are developed in a companion paper, \textcite{zheng2025networked}.} Data are split temporally: days 1--8 for training and validation, days 9--10 for testing, with seven federated clients corresponding to the seven markets.
+The figures reported in this section illustrate qualitative predictions of the theoretical analysis (the welfare ordering across reporting strategies).
+They are not the empirical contribution of this paper.
+The federated GNN architecture, training procedure, hyperparameter calibration, and full empirical validation are developed in the companion paper \textcite{zheng2025networked}.
+We report only the comparison between three reporting strategies (independent, underreporting, truthful) holding the underlying detection model fixed, as this comparison directly tests the theoretical predictions of Theorem~1 and Proposition~3.} Data are split temporally: days 1--8 for training and validation, days 9--10 for testing, with seven federated clients corresponding to the seven markets.

 We implement three reporting strategies: \textit{Truthful} (banks report true local parameters $\theta^i$), \textit{Underreporting} (banks scale parameters by $0.8$ to reduce sensitivity), and \textit{Independent} (banks train only on local data without federation).
 Given severe class imbalance we focus on AUPRC (Area Under Precision-Recall Curve) and Type II error (false negative rate).